Meet MILSA autumn semester 2017/2018 mentees:

 I am a biology student from the University of Bern.
 During the fall semester of 2017, I am studying at the University of Uppsala, Sweden.
 For this 5th semester, I set the goal to see what the lectures and university, but also the student’s life in general is like in another country.
-I chose Uppsala as my destination because of it’s reputation of being a very student-orientated city, as well as the interesting offer of courses for biologists with a lot of practical experience included.
-Being out in the Swedish nature with the course is as fascinating as it can get!
+I chose Uppsala as my destination because of its reputation of being a very student-oriented city, as well as the interesting offer of courses for biologists with a lot of practical experience included.
+Being outside in Swedish nature with the course is as fascinating as it can get!

 In spring semester 2017, I will be studying at Ulster University in Belfast, Northern Ireland.
 The main objective of my stay is to improve my English language skills.
 This especially includes academic writing but also everyday English.

 I decided to participate in the MILSA mentoring program for being able to reflect in a self-critical and conscious way on my intercultural learning process during my stay abroad.
 Participating in the program allows me to share my intercultural learning experiences with peers and helps me hopefully to raise awareness for cultural practices.

 I’m 23, originally from Lugano, living in Bern and studying Psychology.
 I’ll go to Bielefeld (Germany) in Erasmus for my last semester of the master.

 I decided to go abroad, because I wanted to explore new places, meet new people, improve my language skills and see how psychology can be learned in a different country.